haleemhawkins/Fire_flies_flutter_generative_art/README.md

  -----------------------------------------------------------------------------------------------

  ### Lessons Learned:
- * I would like to add a background image wigit between the background and the particles.
+ * I would like to add a background image widgit between the background and the particles.
  * Next time try a pre-built in particle widgit for simpler modifications.